bschulzebaek/declarative-admin/README.md

 - All required props are available in the generic page (including the mixin and store)
 - The component itself handles all required external data

-Props can be passed to any content or tab component using the `props` key, which essentially is mapping properties of the generic page mixin to the target prop names.<br>
+Props can be passed to any content or tab component using the `props` key, which essentially is mapping properties of the generic page to the target prop names.

 This includes all properties of the generic mixin and store.